DMCApps/NavigationFragment/ReadMe.md

 ```

 ##Change Log

+###0.3.1
+- Marked the `INavigationManager` properties in the ManagerConfig as Transient per [Git issue 26](https://github.com/DMCApps/NavigationFragment/issues/26)

 ###0.3.0
 - Remove Serializable requirement from all classes.
 There is no need for it anymore and the Navigation Fragment shouldn't make that decision.